Paul Ryan re-elected U.S. House Speaker - Nigeria Today

 Ryan is expected to address the 115th Congress.

-The post Paul Ryan re-elected U.S. House Speaker appeared first on BusinessDay : News you can trust.
+The post Paul Ryan re-elected U.S. House Speaker appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG